 Researchers at the BMEII Imaging Research Center are currently undertaking groundbreaking studies in the use of imaging for the early detection and treatment assessment of cancer.
 Early results validate the use of noninvasive imaging tools for the detection of and screening for cancer.
 BMEII staff use full-body MRI service that measures body waves and blood flow to develop mathematical and statistical models to determine characteristics of a variety of cancers.

-• Jordan Cuevas – Clinical Research Coordinator II
+• Jordan Cuevas – Clinical Research Manager

 Methods currently used within the Cancer Core:

 RECIST – A standard way to measure the response of a tumor to treatment.
 If a study is eligible, one must choose target lesions that are easy to measure and calculate the sum of the length diameter.